 In triathlon, most injuries are in the lower limbs and can be attributed to the running discipline.
 Commonly they occur in the tibia, fibula, metatarsals (small bones of the foot), navicular and femurs.

-- How to self-diagnose and treat a stress fracture
+How do you treat a stress fracture?